 Hayden Lake has long been renowned for the beauty of its clear, cool water, sandy lake-bottom, and abundant aquatic life.
 Across more than a century of shoreline development, residents’ concern for the future of this unspoiled beauty has persisted.
 Multiple studies spanning two decades recognize the unique quality of Hayden Lake.
 These studies also confirm that lake water quality was and is threatened by our interactions with the watershed.

 From Outstanding Resource Water to Water-Quality Limited

-The US EPA National Eutrophication Survey ranked it among the highest quality lakes in the state in 1977 and in 2019, Hayden Lake still looks and feels pristine.
+The US EPA National Eutrophication Survey ranked it among the highest quality lakes in the state in 1977.
+In 2019, Hayden Lake still looks and feels pristine.
 Even so, researchers and state officials recognized that the influence of human activity within the watershed would shift the status of the lake faster than Mother Nature would on her own.
 At issue is the increasing concentration of the plant-supporting nutrients nitrogen and phosphorus in the water.
 Because of this, one of Idaho’s designated Outstanding Resource Waters carries the label of impaired or water-quality limited.